tidyverse/tidyverse.org/content/blog/duckplyr-1-0-0/index.md

 Special thanks to Joe Thorley ([@joethorley](https://github.com/joethorley)) for help with choosing the right words.

 [^1]: If you haven't heard about it, you can watch [Hannes Mühleisen's keynote at posit::conf(2024)](https://www.youtube.com/watch?v=GELhdezYmP0&feature=youtu.be).

+[^2]: If omitted, the results would be unchanged but the measurements would be wrong.
+The computation would then be triggered by the check.
+See `vignette("prudence")` for details.